OpenAgentsInc/v2/docs/app.md

 - React Native Gesture Handler: For handling complex touch and gesture interactions in the HUD interface
 - Clerk: For secure authentication and user management
 - Zustand: For state management across the app
-- Tailwind: For consistent and efficient styling
+- React Native's built-in styling system: For consistent and efficient styling
-- Shad UI components: For pre-built, customizable UI elements

 ## Implementation Plan